-Which city is cheaper, Amalfi or Cinque Terre?
+Which place is cheaper, Amalfi or Cinque Terre?

 These are the overall average travel costs for the two destinations.